kvsankar/chandrayaan3/README.md

 * Realistic textures for Earth and Moon in 3D mode
 * Astronomically correct rendering of sunlight on Earth and Moon, poles, and polar axes
 * Various animation controls for education - camera controls (pan, zoom, rotate), timeline controls, visibility controls
-* A Joy Ride feature which lets you fly along with Chandrayaan 2 (video capture: https://www.youtube.com/watch?v=go-vquqMZdk)
+* A Joy Ride feature which lets you fly along with Chandrayaan 3

 ## Design